 The Civic Federation commends Senator Don Harmon (D-Oak Park) and Representative Elaine Nekritz (D-Northbrook) for their leadership in sponsoring legislation to create a separate governing board for the Cook County Forest Preserve District.
-We urge the 97th General Assembly to pass Senate Bill 176 and House Bill 4559.
+We urge the 98th General Assembly to pass legislation like HB1505, introduced by Rep. Nekritz in February 2012.